GauravShreenet/Store-User-CMS-client/README.md

 - **React**: A popular JavaScript library for building user interfaces.
 - **Vite**: A next-generation frontend tooling tool that provides a fast development experience for modern web projects.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 ## Getting Started